tradingstrategy-ai/docs/source/glossary.rst

     Quote token

         In :term:`algorithmic trading`, the token that acts as a nominator for the price when you are buying or selling.
 Usually this is more well-known token of the pair: ETH, BTC or any of various USD stablecoins.
-See also :term:`base token`.
+The opposite is :term:`base token`.

         For example trading pair can be: `BTC-USDT`.
 In this case the base token `BTC` and quote token is `USDT`.